hrudayaaditya47-gilf/vulnscan-lite/docs/SCANNING_LOGIC.md

 - the strength of header values (only that the headers exist)

 A good score means the basic hygiene is in place.
 It does not mean a site is secure.

+## 8. Limits of the free hosted version

+The live demo runs on free hosting plans, which come with two limits:

+- **Saved history is not permanent.** User accounts and saved scan history are stored in a small database file on the server's temporary disk.
+The free plan erases that disk every time the server restarts or is redeployed, so accounts and history are lost at that point.
+A paid plan or an external database would keep them.
+- **The server sleeps when idle.** After about 15 minutes without visitors the free server goes to sleep, so the first request afterwards can take up to a minute.

+Scanning itself is not affected by either limit.